fmbot-discord/docs/docs/commands/tracks.md

     `.recent`

+!!! info ""
+    For supporters this command expands to your full listening history. <a href="/supporter/">Get .fmbot supporter here.</a>

 ---

 ### .toptracks (`.tt`)

 Shows a list of you or your friends top tracks over a certain time period.